TheJuanitoLearnsShow/PodcastsManager/README.md

 # PodcastsManager
-A SQL-Based App to manage and upload podcasts
+A SQL-Based App to manage and upload podcasts for Pizzas'R'Us.